 Section 4 of HRSA's SF-424 R&R Application Guide provides instructions for the budget, budget justification, staffing plan and personnel requirements, assurances, certifications, and abstract.
-You must submit the information outlined in the SF-424 R&R Application Guide in addition to the program-specific information below.
+You must submit the information outlined in the SF-424

+R&R Application Guide in addition to the program-specific information below.
 You are responsible for reading and complying with the instructions included in HRSA's SF-424 R&R Application Guide except where instructed in the NOFO to do otherwise.
-Applications must be submitted in the English language and must be in the terms of U.S. dollars (45 CFR § 75.111(a)).
+You must submit the application in the English language and in terms of U.S. dollars (45 CFR § 75.111(a)).